datastaxdevs/workshop-realtime-data-pipelines/README.md

 ## LAB4 - Pulsar I/O

 We used a standalone analyzer to create the tables and populate values.
-What if, each time a data is inserted in a topic is ti copy in the db.
+What if, each time a data is inserted in a topic it is also copied in the db.

 #### `✅.lab4-01`- Analyzing message syntax in `rr-restaurant-anomalies`